 Listing Your Products On Amazon FBA

-Once you are registered for Amazon FBA, it is time to start your journey towards selling your first products.
+Once you’ve registered for Amazon FBA, it is time to start your journey towards selling your first products.
 Before you do this, you are going to need to get some products listed in your account.

 You will need some information to hand when you list your products:

 This is the number on the bar code of your products.
 If you do not have a UPC, then you will need to purchase one.
 If you are selling books, then the number will be the ISBN.

 The main reason why you need this data is that the product will either be a ‘new listing’ or it will be tied to an existing product on Amazon.
 You cannot create a new listing for a product on Amazon unless you have your own UPC or other ‘official’ product identifier.

 The other information is only required if there is no product on Amazon like yours already: